I am a coach, consultant, speaker and writer.

 I am perpetually curious about what people do, why they do what they do and how they go about it.

-During that period I ‘ve co-authored two books …
+During the past 10 years I ‘ve co-authored two books …

 Making Knowledge Work – the arrival of Web 2.0 .. with J. Bair, Ark Group, 2007 (a little-read early attempt to synthesise old-school knowledge management philosophy and ‘methods’ with the early dynamics and patterns emerging from peoples’ interactions in / on the participative Web)